kammitama5/kammitama5.github.io/_posts/2022-12-29-Thursday-December-29th.md

   - Creating an octahedron by using R^3
   - Facet descriptions
   - Introduction of Linear Programming as related to Polytopes (Simplex algo and ellipsoid methods: I've used these computationally!)
+  - Weak and Strong Duality Theorem
+  - Primal and Dual example where the Dual Polyhedra was unbounded (See Lecture 40)

 ### Note: Maybe Look at again
 - Lecture 18: Geometric lattices and coatomic property proof.